Homelytainment earn commissions (at no additional cost to you) if you purchase products from retailers after clicking on a link from our site.

-The vacuum behind the driver will help in killing the distortion, but if you want deeper bass, then install a port.
-The port will contribute to deeper bass, but that deeper bass is a distortion technically.
+The vacuum behind the driver will help kill the distortion, but if you want deeper bass, install a port.
+The port will contribute to deeper bass, but that deeper bass is technically a distortion.
 Because the driver will move more than the incoming sound signals are demanding.

 Can a sealed subwoofer box be too big?

 It should not be bigger than what is required, and the brands’ engineers know how much space to leave for the driver to have comfortable movement.